trinodb/trino/presto-docs/src/main/sphinx/connector/hive-caching.rst

 Architecture
 ------------

+Caching can operate in two modes.
+The default async mode provides the queried data directly and caches any objects asynchronously afterwards.
+Any following queries requesting the cached objects are served directly from the cache.

-Caching for distributed storage provides a read-through cache.
+The other mode is a read-through cache.
 After first retrieval from storage by any query, objects are cached in the local cache storage on the workers.

-Objects are cached on local storage of each worker and managed by a BookKeeper component.
+In both modes objects are cached on local storage of each worker and managed by a BookKeeper component.
 Workers can request cached objects from other workers to avoid requests from the object storage.

-The cache chunks are 1MB in size and are well suited for ORC or Parquet format objects.
+The cache chunks are 1MB in size and are well suited for ORC or Parquet file formats.

 Configuration
 -------------